programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 There are different ways to access the Wayback Machine programmatically.
 In this lesson, we will use the Wayback Machine's [CDX Server API](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server).
 CDX stands for Capture Index, the metadata format used by the Wayback Machine to index archived web resources.[^5] The CDX Server API provides the same information accessible through the Wayback Machine's web interface in a tabular, machine-readable format.
 The Wayback Machine can also be queried through the [Wayback Availability JSON API](https://archive.org/help/wayback_api.php) and the [Memento Protocol API](https://ws-dl.blogspot.com/2013/07/2013-07-15-wayback-machine-upgrades.html), though the CDX Server API offers more types of information and filtering capabilities than the other two APIs.

-For large-scale projects involving hundreds or thousands of URLs, you should consider using Internet Archive’s [Archives Research Compute Hub](https://archive-it.org/arch/), which allows you to perform full-text search and data visualization tasks directly on large-scale web archive datasets hosted on the Internet Archive.
+For large-scale projects involving hundreds or thousands of URLs, you should consider using Internet Archive’s [Archives Research Compute Hub](https://archive-it.org/arch/), which allows you to perform full-text search and data visualization tasks directly on web archive datasets hosted on the Internet Archive.
 However, researchers need to apply with the Internet Archive for access to this service.

 #### A Note about Web Scraping Libraries

 In this lesson, we are going to use the [Requests](https://requests.readthedocs.io/en/latest/) library to download archived web content from the Wayback Machine.

-The Requests library is a simple and effective tool for making HTTP requests in Python, and it is apt for the pedagogical purposes in this lesson, but it has many limitations when it comes to processing complex web pages (we will see some of these limitations later on).
+The Requests library is a simple and effective tool for making HTTP requests in Python, and it is suitable for the pedagogical purposes in this lesson, but it has many limitations when it comes to processing complex web pages (we will see some of these limitations later on).
 Researchers interested in scraping complex web pages may want to consider using more powerful tools like [Playwright](https://playwright.dev/) and [Selenium](https://www.selenium.dev/), which can control a real web browser to render and scrape content from complex web pages.
-However, these tools are also more complicated to configure and use.
+Both tools can be used with Python.
+However, these tools may also require more advanced programming skills and technical knowledge to set up and use effectively.

 ### Recomposition of Archived Web Pages and Temporal Coherence